Top Reasons Massage Therapists Love Their Jobs

 Overall, the findings from this recent survey reveal that there is a high level of job satisfaction for massage therapists.
 88% of massage therapists reported feeling very satisfied or satisfied with their career.

-If you have questions about how to choose the right massage therapy school, our blog post, “How to Choose the Right Massage Therapy School” may also be useful for addressing common questions.
+For questions about how to choose the right massage therapy school, our blog post, “How to Choose the Right Massage Therapy School” may also be useful for addressing common questions.

 Attribution: Infographic by massagetablesnow.com.